 Kerala, in south India, is often referred to as "God's Own Country".
 This coastal state is rich in distinctive traditions and culture, and lush unspoiled tropical beauty.
 Most of all, Kerala is known for its elephants, elaborate temple festivals, and the tranquil backwaters.
 The pace of life is slow, making Kerala the perfect place for a leisurely vacation.

 Don't miss these top 6 Kerala tourist places.

 One of the most tranquil and relaxing things you can do in Kerala is take a trip in a houseboat along the palm-fringed Kerala canals, known as the backwaters.
 Freshly cooked Indian food and chilled beer on board the boat make the experience even more enjoyable.
 You can even spend the night out on the middle of a lake.
+Stay a few nights at a hotel or resort along the backwaters too.
 Bliss!

 2. Fort Kochi

 Known as the "Gateway to Kerala", Kochi is an enchanting city that's had an eclectic influence.
 Arabs, British, Dutch, Chinese, and Portuguese have all left their mark there.
 The architecture and historical sites in Fort Kochi attract most of the visitors to the area.

 If you like tea, a visit to Munnar is a must!
 The surrounding region is renowned for its sprawling tea plantations.

 See tea being picked and processed, and try fresh tea straight from the gardens.
 There's even a tea museum.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
 Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park

 , or go rock climbing and para gliding.
 These 10 Munnar Hotels and Homestays

 offer a diverse range of accommodations.